Self-Employed Loans · Certified Financial Planner

 Non-QM Loans

-Non-qualified mortgage programs that use alternative methods to verify your ability to repay.
-These are not subprime loans — they're designed for financially strong borrowers whose income documentation doesn't fit the standard agency mold.
+Non-qualified mortgage programs that use alternative methods to verify ability to repay.
+Not subprime.
+These are for financially strong borrowers whose situation doesn't fit the standard agency template.
+Bank statement and 1099 programs are both examples of Non-QM.

 Learn more →